pdidev/tutorial/README.md

 Running the current code in parallel should already work and yield one file per process containing the local data block.
-In this exercise we will write one single file with parallel HDF5 whose content should be independent from the number of processes used.
+In this exercise you will write one single file with parallel HDF5 whose content should be independent from the number of processes used.

-We loaded the `mpi` plugin to make sharing MPI communicators possible.
+The `mpi plugin` was loaded to make sharing MPI communicators possible.

 There are several tasks in this exercise:
-1. Uncomment the `communicator` directive of \ref Decl_HDF5_plugin, we can now switch to parallel I/O.
+1. Uncomment the `communicator` directive of \ref Decl_HDF5_plugin to switch to parallel I/O.
 2. Change the file name so all processes open the same file.
 3. Set the size of `main_field` in `datasets` tree to take the global matrix into account.
-Hint: use psize.
+Hint: use `psize`.
 4. Ensure the dataset selection of each process does not overlap with the others.
-Hint: use pcoord
+Hint: use `pcoord`.

-Try to match the output from `ex9.out` that should be independant from the number of processes used.
+Try to match the output from `ex9.out`, that should be independant from the number of processes used.

 Touch only the yaml file in this exercise.

-Here is graphical representation:
+Here is graphical representation of the parallel I/O:

 \image html PDI_hdf5_parallel.jpg